Remote Capable Exit Sign Combos

 Will the combo report a failed remote head?

 Choose models with supervised remote circuits.
-These report branch faults at the fixture’s status indicator so you can service a failed remote without ladder-hunting each head.
+These surface branch faults at the fixture’s status indicator so you can service a failed remote without ladder-hunting each head.